MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/how-to-handle-rate-limiting.md

   - tool=devproxy
 ---

-# How to handle rate limiting?
+# How to handle rate limiting

 [Rate limiting](what-is-rate-limiting.md) is a common technique used by API providers to manage the number of requests that can be made to their service in a given time period.
 API providers use rate limiting to ensure that their service remains available and responsive to all users, and to prevent abuse or overuse of the service.